fizwit/filesystem-reporting-tools/README.md

 ### pwalk ###
 pwalk (Parallel Walk).
 Walk a file system using many threads in parallel.
+During the walk output inode information for every file.
+One line of output per file.

 ### Build and install ###
 pwalk is a single C program.
 Once compiled pwalk runs on every flavor of